How to declare Eligible, Non-eligible, and Capital Dividends

 Setting a CDA Automatic Dividend Threshold

-On the Corporation Settings page, you can set a threshold for the CDA balance at which to have capital dividends automatically paid out proportionately to owners of the corporation.
-All capital dividends will be paid when the CDA balance exceeds this threshold in a given year.
-Corporate Capital assets will be withdrawn from to pay the capital dividend.
-Note that this may in turn affect the CDA balance.
+On the Corporation Settings page, you can set a threshold for the CDA Balance at which to have capital dividends automatically paid out proportionately to owners of the corporation.
+All capital dividends will be paid when the CDA Balance exceeds this threshold in a given year.
+Corporate Financial Assets will be withdrawn to pay the capital dividend.
+Note that this may in turn affect the CDA Balance.
 The capital dividends will be automatically reduced once the corporate net worth is depleted.
-If there are manual overrides on the Contribution column for the Capital Asset(s), a shortfall may be created.
+If there are manual overrides on the Contribution column for the Financial Asset(s), a shortfall may be created.

-Note: If the corporation owns a Real Asset, you must sell this asset in the projections once the Capital Assets are depleted in order to avoid a negative Cash Balance while paying out capital dividends.
+Note: If the corporation owns a Real Asset, you must sell this asset in the projections once the Financial Assets are depleted to avoid a negative Cash Balance while paying out capital dividends.

 Clearing the Automatically generated Capital Dividends